 Simple measures can help control hand pain and improve function if it is not an emergency.
 These include:

-However, if there is any emergency, you must consul pain management doctor in Bergen.
+However, if there is an emergency, you must consult a pain management doctor in Bergen.

 The ability to use your hands throughout the day is crucial, and hand pain can be debilitating.
-Consult your doctor if it affects your life and daily functions.
-If you are experiencing a serious health problem, WeCare Medical Specialty Group can help can help you determine whether you need medical treatment or not.
 It doesn’t matter what causes your hands to be sore; taking care of them will keep you feeling better and able to continue your daily activities.